rebeccachan13/TotallySecureMathApp/README.md

 - Ensures the application functions as intended without being hijacked for malicious purposes.
 - Enhances overall application security, reducing the risk of successful attacks

+**Insufficient input validation:**

+- Ensures that user inputs are properly checked and sanitized to prevent injection attacks and data corruption.
+- Reduces the risk of application instability and security breaches by rejecting invalid or malicious data.
+- Enhances overall application security and compliance with data protection standards.

 ## Reflection and Lessons Learned

 Through this security assessment, we learned the importance of implementing robust security practices: